-- The job market will take a long time to recover about 751,800 jobs have been lost since the most recent peak.
-Rehiring, while necessary, will not be enough. - Florida's prime working-age population (aged 25-54) is forecast to add over 2,600 people per month, so the hole is deeper than it looks. - It would take the creation of about 1 million jobs for the same percentage of the total population to be working as was the case at the peak.
+- The job market will take a long time to recover about 743,500 jobs have been lost since the most recent peak.
+Rehiring, while necessary, will not be enough. - Florida's prime working-age population (aged 25-54) is forecast to add about 2,500 people per month, so the hole is deeper than it looks. - It would take the creation of about 1 million jobs for the same percentage of the total population to be working as was the case at the peak.